-Here are just 4 quick ways you can raise your voice and demand more from your child’s school:
+Here are just four quick ways you can raise your voice and demand more from your child’s school:

 - Build relationships with your child(ren)’s teachers and principal.
 Never underestimate the power of a relationship.
 You’ll get information sooner and will have the ear of the people running the whole shebang.

 - Write letters, emails, text messages, hell, send a carrier pigeon.
 Stay in the minds of the people educating your baby.
-When I was director of a youth program, I worked to serve all of my students, but there was a handful of parents every single year that I knew were watching and ready to helpor call us out, which ever we needed.
+When I was director of a youth program, I worked to serve all of my students, but there was a handful of parents every single year whom I knew were watching and ready to help or call us out, whichever we needed.
 I love those parents to this day, and all of their kids turned it around and went to college.
 ALL.
 OF.
 THEM.

 - Don’t work off of blind trust.
 Ever!
 Seriously.
 Always ask for data.
 Look for proof.
 Look at history.
 Look at what you’ve seen in your neighborhood.
 Whether the person is a reformer or anti-reformer, do your research.
 Walk in those hallways and talk to people, all different types.
 Every school won’t work well for every child—that’s just the truth.
 This business breeds a lot of demagogues on all sides, and your support is the capital they need to survive and thrive.